Boy in a shiny grey suit *

 Made up the default position

-In the world of the shiny gray suit.
+In the world of the shiny grey suit.

 Many are long since departed;